Ingress (video game): Business model

-Ingress initially was supported by advertising.
+Ingress was initially supported by advertising.
 Companies would be able to pay for their locations to be used as portals in the game, thus making their stores a pilgrimage site for Ingress players, which may translate into real-world sales.
 In Germany, Vodafone offered an Ingress phone plan with a large amount of data to support the game, in addition to its physical store locations becoming portals.
 In France, Niantic partnered with Unibail-Rodamco, and several of its shopping centers were incorporated in the game.
 In the United States, the Jamba Juice and Zipcar chains have both had sponsored locations in Ingress.
 Niantic CEO John Hanke described the number of commercial sponsors in Ingress as being "limited", stating that the developers do not want to take away from the experience of discovering interesting places in their local area.

 Another form of advertising includes sponsorship of in-game equipment.
 Players can virtually acquire various tools and weapons to use in the game.
 Sponsored versions of these include the "AXA Shield", the "Lawson Power Cube", the "Circle K Power Cube", the "Ito En Transmuter (+/-)", the "SoftBank Ultra Link" and the "MUFG Capsule", all categorized as Very Rare and performing significantly better than non-sponsored versions.
 In-game sponsorship with AXA and MUFG ended in December 2017.
 The in-game sponsorship with Lawson and Circle K ended in December 2019.
 The items remained in the game but with references to the company names omitted.
+Any existing MUFG Capsules in an agent's inventory were turned into Quantum Capsules.
+Then, Quantum Capsules were deprecated in January 2023 and any that were in an agent's inventory were replaced with Capsules and Kinetic Capsules.

-Physical items of Ingress-related materials initially were available through Google's Merchandise Store as early as February 2013, before Niantic split from Google in 2015.
-In October 2015, Niantic added an in-game store for microtransactions of in-game items using CMU (Chaotic Matter Units) which can be purchased with real money and also opened a merchandise shop for physical items.
+Physical items of Ingress-related materials were initially available through Google's Merchandise Store as early as February 2013, before Niantic's split from Google in 2015.
+In October 2015, Niantic added an in-game store for microtransactions of in-game items using CMU (Chaotic Matter Units) and also opened a merchandise shop for physical items.
 Niantic's Ingress shop sold physical merchandise such as T-shirts and patches.
 The shop has expanded to a more Niantic-centric store.

 An anime based on the game premiered on Fuji TV's +Ultra anime programming block on October 18, 2018.
 The anime series premiered on Netflix worldwide on April 30, 2019.

-In 2021, Niantic introduced a subscription option, called C.O.R.E. (which means Community, Offers, Recognition, Expansion), for US$4.99 a month; it includes some enhancements to gameplay with the "free version" gameplay not hindered.
+In 2021, Niantic introduced a subscription option called C.O.R.E. (which means Community, Offers, Recognition, Expansion), for US$4.99 a month; it includes some enhancements to gameplay with the "free version" gameplay not hindered.
+In July 2023, Niantic announced the monthly price for C.O.R.E. would increase to US$7.99 on August 28.
+The announcement explained, "C.O.R.E. has remained at the same price since 2021 and our LA studio's recent restructuring, global inflation, and other economic changes have all influenced our decision."